Exoplanet: Confirmed discoveries

-On 9 January 1992, radio astronomers Aleksander Wolszczan and Dale Frail announced the discovery of two planets orbiting the pulsar PSR 1257+12.
+On 9 January 1992, radio astronomers Aleksander Wolszczan and Dale Frail announced the discovery of two planets orbiting the millisecond pulsar PSR 1257+12 based on the variability of timing of the pulses.
 This discovery was confirmed, and is generally considered to be the first definitive detection of exoplanets.
 Follow-up observations solidified these results, and confirmation of a third planet in 1994 revived the topic in the popular press.
 These pulsar planets are thought to have formed from the unusual remnants of the supernova that produced the pulsar, in a second round of planet formation, or else to be the remaining rocky cores of gas giants that somehow survived the supernova and then decayed into their current orbits.
-As pulsars are aggressive stars, it was considered unlikely at the time that a planet may be able to be formed in their orbit.
+As pulsars are aggressive stars, it was considered unlikely at the time that a planet could form in their orbit.

 In the early 1990s, a group of astronomers led by Donald Backer, who were studying what they thought was a binary pulsar (PSR B1620−26 b), determined that a third object was needed to explain the observed Doppler shifts.
-Within a few years, the gravitational effects of the planet on the orbit of the pulsar and white dwarf had been measured, giving an estimate of the mass of the third object that was too small for it to be a star.
+Within a few years, the gravitational effects of the planet on the orbit of the pulsar and white dwarf had been measured, giving an estimate of the mass of the third object that was too small to be a star.
 The conclusion that the third object was a planet was announced by Stephen Thorsett and his collaborators in 1993.

 On 6 October 1995, Michel Mayor and Didier Queloz of the University of Geneva announced the first definitive detection of an exoplanet orbiting a main-sequence star, nearby G-type star 51 Pegasi.
 This discovery, made at the Observatoire de Haute-Provence, ushered in the modern era of exoplanetary discovery, and was recognized by a share of the 2019 Nobel Prize in Physics.
 Technological advances, most notably in high-resolution spectroscopy, led to the rapid detection of many new exoplanets: astronomers could detect exoplanets indirectly by measuring their gravitational influence on the motion of their host stars.
 More extrasolar planets were later detected by observing the variation in a star's apparent luminosity as an orbiting planet transited in front of it.